Pile diameter

 Contact us for more information and find out how you can benefit from this revolutionary pile breaking method.

 Call us on +41 41 495 05 20 or send an e-mail to info@brc.swiss.
-We look forward to working with you and taking your projects to the next level.The diameter of a bored pile is a key feature that significantly influences the load transfer of structures.
+We look forward to working with you and taking your projects to the next level.The pile diameter is a decisive feature that significantly influences the load transfer of structures.
 A larger diameter can significantly improve the load-bearing capacity of the foundation soil, as it provides a larger bearing surface and distributes the loads more efficiently to deeper, more stable soil layers.

-The diameter is determined depending on the structural requirements and the ground conditions.
+The pile diameter is determined depending on the structural requirements and the soil conditions.
 Once the shaft has been drilled, it is backfilled with concrete or reinforced concrete, often with reinforcement to ensure additional stability

 Contact us